Tidal response beyond vacuum General Relativity with a canonical definition: Introduction

 We therefore propose a systematic procedure to fix a tidal response function in Sec.~\ref{Sec:Definition}, allowing one to compute TLNs and TDNs of compact objects~(not necessarily BHs) in non-GR and/or non-vacuum setups as differences from the values of GR BHs in a unified manner.
 As an example, we provide BH values in various alternative theories of gravity within the unified definition, which are summarized in Tables~\ref{table:TLNs} and~\ref{table:TDNs}, updating the previous work focused on calculating TLNs for non-GR BHs and exotic compact objects~\cite{Cardoso:2017cfl}.\footnote{ It should be noted that the literature~\cite{Cardoso:2017cfl,Tan:2020hog,Cardoso:2018ptl} adopt the different convention by Cardoso, Franzin, Maselli, Pani, and Raposo~(CFMPR) from ours:

-where $M$ and $r_0$ are mass and radius of the object.} We discuss discrepancies of our results with the literature~\cite{Chakravarti:2018vlt} and observational constraints for coupling constants with our results in Ref.~\ref{Sec:Application}.
+where $M$ and $r_0$ are mass and radius of the object.} We discuss discrepancies of our results with the literature~\cite{Chakravarti:2018vlt} in Sec.~\ref{Sec:Application}.
 We conclude this work in Sec.~\ref{Sec:Conclusion}.
 We adopt geometrical units~$c=G=1$ throughout the paper.